-Follow the yellow brick road to meet the wizards behind the curtain at Accelity!
-We might not practice magic, but we can make content appear in the blink of an eye.
-In this blog series, we will feature one of our talented team members so you can see what we are all about.
+Pull back the curtain to meet the marketing wizards making it happen at Accelity!
+Our team might not practice magic, but the content we create is pretty magical.
+In this blog series, we feature each of our talented team members so you can learn more about us.
 This month's star is Michelle Breen!

 What drew you to Accelity?I wanted to work for a company that had a strong culture around teamwork, and that is a huge selling point for Accelity.
 It’s ironic that my first day at Accelity was also the first day that Accelity transitioned to work-from-home because of the COVID-19 outbreak.
 While I couldn’t connect with my team in-person, or enjoy events like baseball’s Opening Day, I immediately felt like I was part of the team.
 I knew that I had found the right place and the right people.